historic-trails/website/docs/sites/alexander-majors-house.md

   src="images/alexander-majors-house-location.jpg"
 %}

 The house is situated approximately 16 feet in front of the house which is Missouri and Kansas border , the then  US border [^NHRF-1969, MAJORS].
-The house sits looking westward which was strategically chosen from the businessman's perspective as Kansas Territory were untaxed and he had huge corrals, grazing lands, oxen pens, barns, wagons and blacksmith shops in the property [^Wornall Majors House Museums, 2018.11.12].
+The house sits looking westward which was strategically chosen from the businessman's perspective as Kansas Territory were untaxed and he had huge corrals, grazing lands, oxen pens, barns, wagons and blacksmith shops in the property. [^source-WornallMajorsHouseMuseums,2018.11.12]

 ## Who was Alexander Majors?